NithikaGamaathige/Equity-Portfolio-Optimization-MPT/README.md

 ├── reports/
 │   └── Final_Report.pdf        # 5-page formal academic report
 └── README.md                   # Project documentation

-Technical Implementation1.
-Data Preparation & Exploratory AnalysisMetrics: Computed annualized mean returns, volatility, and covariance/correlation matrices.Exploratory Tools: Risk-return scatter plots and correlation heatmaps to identify diversification benefits.2.
-Portfolio Construction & OptimizationThree distinct portfolios were constructed both with and without short-selling constraints:Minimum Volatility Portfolio: The global minimum variance point.Maximum Sharpe Ratio Portfolio: The tangency portfolio on the efficient frontier.Equal-Weighted Portfolio: The benchmark for performance comparison.3.
-Efficient Frontier & CMLThe Mean-Variance Efficient Frontier was derived using the Lagrangian Multiplier method.For the Minimum Volatility portfolio, the objective is:$$\min \sigma_p^2 = w^T \Sigma w$$Subject to:$$\sum_{i=1}^{n} w_i = 1$$The Capital Market Line (CML) was introduced by incorporating a risk-free asset consistent with the target market.4.
-CAPM-Based EvaluationBeta Estimation: Calculated for individual assets and the optimized portfolios.Jensen's Alpha: Used to identify abnormal returns relative to market expectations.Risk Decomposition: Total risk was partitioned into:Systematic Risk: $\beta^2 \sigma_m^2$Idiosyncratic Risk: $\sigma_{\epsilon}^2$How to UsePython: Open notebooks/Portfolio_Analysis.ipynb in Google Colab to view the code, optimization routines, and plots.Excel: Use excel/Portfolio_Solver.xlsx to see the underlying mathematical formulas and the Solver parameters used for weighting.Report: Read reports/Final_Report.pdf for a critical discussion on estimation errors and the practical limitations of MPT.Academic IntegrityThis is an individual assignment completed as part of the course requirements for FM3054.
-All code and analysis were performed independently.AuthorCourse: FM3054 - Portfolio OptimizationInstitution: University of ColomboStudent ID: [Your Student ID s-19xxx]
+## Technical Implementation
+### 1. Data Preparation & Exploratory Analysis
+Metrics: Computed annualized mean returns, volatility, and covariance/correlation matrices.Visuals: Risk-return profiles and correlation heatmaps.
+### 2. Portfolio Construction
+I constructed the following portfolios with and without short-selling constraints:
+Minimum Volatility Portfolio: Minimizes variance for a given level of return.
+Maximum Sharpe Ratio Portfolio: Maximizes the excess return per unit of risk.
+Equal-Weighted Portfolio: Serves as the baseline benchmark.
+### 3. Efficient Frontier Analysis
+Derived the Mean-Variance Efficient Frontier using the Lagrangian Multiplier method.
+The optimization problem for the Minimum Volatility portfolio is defined as:$$\min \sigma_p^2 = w^T \Sigma w$$Subject to:$$\sum_{i=1}^{n} w_i = 1$$The Capital Market Line (CML) was constructed by introducing a risk-free asset consistent with the chosen market.
+### 4. CAPM-Based Evaluation
+Beta Estimation: Calculated systematic risk for individual stocks and optimized portfolios.
+Jensen's Alpha: Measured the abnormal return of the portfolios over the CAPM predicted return.
+Risk Decomposition: Partitioned total risk into Systematic (Market) and Idiosyncratic (Specific) components.

+## How to Use
+Python Notebook: Open notebooks/Portfolio_Analysis.ipynb in Google Colab.
+The code is well-commented and utilizes scipy.optimize for quadratic programming and seaborn for financial visualizations.
+Excel Workbook: The excel/Portfolio_Solver.xlsx file contains the manual calculation of the covariance matrix and utilizes the Excel Solver Add-in for portfolio weighting.
+Written Report: The reports/Final_Report.pdf provides the economic interpretation and critical assessment of the results.